Resolution tools and powers

 In the event of applying the bridge institution tool, an institution’s assets and liabilities may be transferred to an existing institution.

 The Financial Stability Authority is to exercise control in that institution, but such a bridge institution may also have other public or private owners.
 The purpose of a bridge institution’s activity is always to enable the continuity of critical business operations of an institution placed under resolution and the further disposal of the assets and liabilities transferred to the bridge institution.
-In cooperation with other authorities, the FFSA ensures that a bridge institution is, among other things, duly authorised and registered and has the necessary resources for business continuity.
-Upon application by the FFSA, the Financial Supervisory Authority may grant a bridge institution a fixed-term derogation from capital and liquidity requirements.

 The Financial Stability Authority must decide on a bridge institution’s merger, de-merger, sale of its shares or other dissolution as soon as possible and no later than in two years of receipt of transferred operations.
 A three-year time frame can be applied in exceptional cases.
 In terminating the operation of a bridge institution, the FFSA must make a public purchase offer for the bridge institution’s shares, participations or assets.
 The FFSA is to opt for the most favourable offer that does not jeopardise the resolution objectives and the smooth functioning of the financial markets.